The Discussion Settings are used to control readers comments on your blog and how other blogs interact with your blog.

 This option is commonly used on class and student blogs to ensure no inappropriate comments are published.

 Comments submitted by the post author are always published immediately and aren’t sent to moderation.
-For example, if your student publishes a post on your class blog and then submits a comment on their own post their comment is published immediately.
+For example, if your student publishes a post on your class blog and submits a comment on their own post their comment is published immediately.

 Learn more about moderating comment options here.